Particular/docs.particular.net/samples/performance-counters/sample.md

 The other counters are enabled by default.

+> [!NOTE]
-NOTE: Regardless of whether the SLA and Critical Time counters are enabled, all endpoints must be restarted after installing the counters to start collecting the counter data.
+> Regardless of whether the SLA and Critical Time counters are enabled, all endpoints must be restarted after installing the counters to start collecting the counter data.

 ## The Handler